DmitriBogdanov/GSE/docs/dev_passing_callables.md

 # Guide on passing template callables

+## Summary

+Callables should be passed around with templates & perfect forwarding to avoid additional overhead.

 ## Why not use `std::function`

 `std::function` is slower that using a callable "by itself", in a nutshell: